SaranyaDScientist/Wine/README.md

 ### K-Fold Cross Validation:
 Cross-validation is a resampling procedure used to evaluate machine learning models on a limited data sample.
 The procedure has a single parameter called k that refers to the number of groups that a given data sample is to be split into.
 As such, the procedure is often called k-fold cross-validation.
 When a specific value for k is chosen, it may be used in place of k in the reference to the model, such as k=10 becoming 10-fold cross-validation.
 Cross-validation is primarily used in applied machine learning to estimate the skill of a machine learning model on unseen data.
 That is, to use a limited sample in order to estimate how the model is expected to perform in general when used to make predictions on data not used during the training of the model.

-From the KFold Cross Validation, The model that has low bias error and variance error is Random Forest.
-Since it is an overfitting model, we can take the next model which has low variance and bias error.
-Gradient Boosting Classifier is the best model both in terms of accuracy and bias and variance error.

 ## Logistic Regression -
 Logistic regression is a statistical method for analysing a dataset in which there are one or more independent variables that determine an outcome.
 The outcome is measured with a dichotomous variable (in which there are only two possible outcomes).
 It is used to predict a binary outcome (1 / 0, Yes / No, True / False) given a set of independent variables.